StevenBlack/vocab/readme.md

 ### gracile
 Slender and graceful, such as a fawn, a gazelle or a ballet dancer.
-It's pronounced GRASS-ILL.

 ### grammalogue